malak531/ICS344-Project/Phase 3/README.md

 ```
 ![Alt Text](Restart_Fail2ban.png)

-### Status of Fail2ban
+### Status of Fail2ban Before Attack
-Since there are no attacks or banned IP addresses, the status is clear.
+Since there have been no attacks or banned IP addresses, the status is clear.

 ![Alt Text](Status_Before.png)